 Trey Bartsch graduated from Louisiana State University in May 2009 with a B.A. in Advertising and a minor in Business Administration.
 Following graduation, Trey co-founded and operated an advertising agency where he worked as a Creative Director in developing and implementing advertising efforts.
 Trey received a M.S. in Environmental Management from the University of Houston in Clear Lake in December 2013.
 As Marketing Coordinator, Trey hopes to spread the message of the foundation by utilizing his marketing background with his interest of protecting and restoring our coastal environment.

 Charlene Bohanon - Water Quality Program Manager

 Charlene Bohanon joined the Galveston Bay Foundation team in August 2011.
-As Water Quality Outreach Specialist, she serves as the project manager for the Boater Waste Education Campaign and the Upper Gulf Coast TMDL Implementation Plan.
-Charlene graduated with a B.S. in Ecology from the University of Georgia and a M.S. in Water Resource Management from Ben Gurion University in Israel.
-Her professional background includes education and outreach positions held at Mote Marine Laboratory and Aquarium and the UGA Marine Education Center and Aquarium.
-She also currently works on sustainability projects as an Associate with Conservation Enterprises Unlimited.
-Charlene is excited to combine her knowledge and skills in an effort to continue and expand GBFís water quality and conservation work.
+As Water Quality Program Manager, she serves as grant writer, program developer, and project manager for a variety of water quality efforts including the Upper Gulf Coast Oyster Waters TMDL Implementation Plan, Clean Water Partnerships, College Research Experience, and various campaigns, workshops, and citizen advocate programs.
+She graduated with a B.S. in Ecology from the University of Georgia and a M.S. in Water Resource Management from Ben Gurion University in Israel.
+Her professional background includes education and outreach positions held at Mote Marine Laboratory and Aquarium, and the UGA Marine Education Center and Aquarium.
+Charlene particularly enjoys engaging communities in taking action to improve public and environmental health, and outside of GBF she is passionate about water and sanitation issues in developing countries.

 (281) 332-3381 x215